apache/nuttx/README.md

 ## Getting Started
 First time on NuttX?
 Read the [Getting Started](https://nuttx.apache.org/docs/latest/quickstart/index.html) guide!
-If you don't have a board available, NuttX has its own simulator that you can run on terminal.
+If you don't have a board available, NuttX has its own simulator that you can run on a terminal.

 ## Documentation
 You can find the current NuttX documentation on the [Documentation Page](https://nuttx.apache.org/docs/latest/).